top of page

 Difficulty: Easy

 Check out this teacher checklist for making sure class discussions on current events are respectful.
-We especially like the list of news sites for students under point #4.
-And we love the "Fostering Civil Discourses" PDF under point #5.
-Point #5 also offers different discussion techniques for various types of current events.
+We love the "Fostering Civil Discourses" PDF near the top of the first page.
+Point #5 offers different discussion techniques for various types of current events.

 Media Spectrum Activity